qalens/todo-app/README.md

-# Todo App with nextjs
+# Todo App with nextjs and prisma
 ## Steps to run locally
 1. Install Node
 2. Install yarn